f9webltd/laravel-meta/README.md

 The package will automatically register itself if using Laravel >= 5.5.

-You can optionally publish the config file with:
+You can optionally publish the config file by running:

 ```bash
 php artisan vendor:publish --provider="F9Web\Meta\MetaServiceProvider" --tag="config"